mothi-lal/Letschat/README.md

+## Letschat

-## Letschat is a chatting app
+**Letschat** is a simple real-time chatting app designed to help me learn full-stack development by building it hands-on.

-trying to build a chatting app

-learning by building this app